Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Sprites & Texts Functions.md

 Removes the Lua text object inside the game.
 Recommended to use this if the <ins>text object isn't used anymore</ins>, for performance purposes.

 - `tag` - The text object tag name to be used.
-- `destroy` - Whether if the text object will be removed permanently making it unable to be re-added, Defualt is `false`.
+- `destroy` - Whether if the text object will be removed permanently making it unable to be re-added, Default is `false`.